-Hepatitis B is known as one of the deadliest virus infections that is killing more than 780,000 people yearly.
-It also includes those people who are dying of cirrhosis and liver cancer amongst many other difficulties that Hepatitis B infection cause.
+Hepatitis B is known as one of the deadliest virus infections that are killing more than 780,000 people yearly.
+It also includes those people who are dying of cirrhosis and liver cancer amongst many other difficulties that Hepatitis B infection causes.
 The Hepatitis B virus directly assaults the liver with having no symptoms.
-It is significant that the infection is treated as soon as possible otherwise it can cause many other complications .If this disease is not treated for a long time period ,then it can turn into a life-threatening disease and can also lead towards wider infections.
+It is significant that the infection is treated as soon as possible otherwise it can cause many other complications.If this disease is not treated for a long time period, then it can turn into a life-threatening disease and can also lead towards wider infections.

 Transmission of Hepatitis B

-- It is helpful in preventing the infection from turning into chronic infection.
+- It is helpful in preventing the infection from turning into a chronic infection.

-- It helps the body to fight the infection and as result the body will be clear from the infection and you don’t have to take too much drugs
+- It helps the body to fight the infection and as result, the body will be clear from the infection and you don’t have to take too many drugs

 - To verify untimely diagnosis